dimitris-sweagle/sweagle-ansible/README.md

 ## TROUBLESHOOT
 - Vault 1.1.2 and upper are not supported and doesn't work with SWEAGLE (as of SWEAGLE 3.1.x)
 - Force_local_installation may not work depending on dependencies present or not on target host
-- Settings for ElasticSearch for 3.5.0 requires additional tests

 ## Todo list